imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/end-of-support-32bit-arm.md

 ms.date: 03/04/2025
 ---

-# End of Support for 32-bit Microsoft 365 Apps on Windows Arm-based PCs
+# 32-bit Windows Arm-based devices end of support for Microsoft 365 Apps

 Support for the 32-bit edition of Microsoft 365 Apps on Windows Arm-based devices is ending.
 Feature updates stop in October 2025, and security updates end in December 2026.